alexrudall/ai-engine/README.md

 # AI::Engine

-The easiest way to add AI to your Rails app!
+An experimental, easy-ish way to add AI assistants to your Rails app!

 ## Usage